Frequently Asked Questions

 • More fully utilize the new Workday HCM

-We strive to design a program that will improve the employee experience.
-Some of the anticipated benefits to you include:
+We set out to design a program that will improve the employee experience.
+Some of the benefits to you include:

-• Clear understanding of how work is organized and compensated across the university
+• Clearer understanding of how work is organized and compensated across the university

 • Increased transparency around compensation decisions